The idea to create Business Plans Without Borders came from the two founders, Tamar and Paul.

 Tamar Azous, MBA

 Tamar had been working in microfinance for several years.
 She had seen firsthand how some of the poorest people – and their families – lived.
 Visiting villages around the world, including in Mongolia, Bangladesh and India, Tamar was pleasantly surprised to see the loans from microfinance institutions working on the ground.
 She visited and met with many “microentrepreneurs” and learned how microloans and the business advising and support that often come with them have helped change their businesses, earning more money for their families.
 Tamar left microfinance to become a stay-at-home mom when her first child was born.
 After a few years of being home with the children, Tamar started a small business selling children’s clothing.
 Becoming a “momtrepreneur” gave Tamar firsthand experience on the small business side of things, not just from the microfinance consulting side.
 She learned what it took to establish and grow a small business.
 She was fortunate to have her business degree and her entrepreneur husband to help her through the process.
-Realizing those from disadvantaged communities do not have those same resources, Tamar and Paul want to help give small businesses started by immigrants, refugees, and low income community members the same chance at success.
+Realizing those from disadvantaged communities do not have those same resources, Tamar and Paul want to help give small businesses started by veterans, immigrants, refugees, and low income community members the same chance at success.